tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/_index.md

 {{< /tabs >}}
 <br>

-You can set the language you want to use in the request through the `Content-type` and `Accept` HTTP headers.
+You can set the language you want to use in the request through the `Content-type` e `Accept` HTTP headers.
 You can use all possible combinations:

 | CONTENT-TYPE       | ACCEPT             |
 |--------------------|--------------------|